Southwestern Shrimp and Grits Recipe

 This Southwestern Shrimp and Grits recipe takes the greatest flavors from Creole and Southwest, and combines them to bring you the best of both worlds!
-With each bite, you’ll be impressed with its delectable taste!
+With each bite, you will fall in love with its delectable taste.

-This Southwestern Shrimp and Grits recipe is a new take on an old classic!
+This Southwestern Shrimp and Grits recipe is a new take on an old classic.
 It combines Texas Caviar with Creamy Cheddar Grits and shrimp!
-What could be better than cheesy shrimp and grits?!
+And what could be better than cheesy shrimp and grits?!

 It all started when I had some leftover Texas Caviar.
 This is dish is always requested by my friends for any potlucks or party.
-It is simple, healthy and gets rave reviews.
-Because the chopping takes a lot of time and I love the flavor profile, I generally make a little extra for my family.
+It is simple, healthy, and gets rave reviews.
+Because the chopping and the prep is a bit time consuming, and I love the flavor profile, I generally make a little extra for my family.

-Texas caviar tops grilled chicken, salmon and steak well, but also salads and nachos.
-On this date, I decided to pair it with shrimp and plate it on top of my Creamy Cheddar Grits.
+Texas caviar is great as a dip with chips or on top of grilled chicken, steak, or salmon.
+I sometimes even throw it on top of salads and nachos.
+Today, however, I decided to pair it with plump, sweet shrimp and plate it on top of my Creamy Cheddar Grits.

-A true blend of Creole and the Southwest.
+A true blend of Lowcountry cooking and the Southwest.
 It’s hard to beat the classic shrimp and grits, but I have to say I feel like I’ve created a new masterpiece!

 Since most folks won’t be preparing Texas Caviar before making their Southwestern Shrimp and Grits, I adapted the recipe, making it cooked and hot instead of cold and pickled.